pytorch/rfcs/RFC-0000-dataloader-echonomic.md

   * There is no reason to use a larger value than prefetch_factor.
 However, smaller value may be considered by the user, if collate_fn is very fast

 ## **Metrics **
-The new flow should require significantly less shared memory, while preserving TPT. \
+The new flow should require significantly less shared memory, while preserving TPT (for the same num_workers, and using a large enough prefetch_factor). \
 To monitor shared memory usage, type in linux server terminal: \
 $ monitor -n0.1 df -h \
 and review /dev/shm "used" column.